mui/material-ui/docs/data/joy/components/modal/modal.md

 To create a modal dialog, render the Modal Dialog component inside the Modal.

-It will apply spacing to the elements that have `aria-labelledby` or `aria-describedby` attribute.
+The Dialog will apply spacing to the elements that have `aria-labelledby` or `aria-describedby` attribute.

 {{"demo": "BasicModalDialog.js"}}